Legobox-co/SchoolChain/backend/Readme.md

 we have to make the school keep the student Struct and the student's ID be stored in his department's struct, therefore it would be a map of the student ID to his department Struct.
 Stored on the SchoolChain base contract.

+## Pre-based Conditions
+The following are a set of conditions which can be agreed upon with respect to how the school contract would function.

+- Every department has 5 levels, each level has a school fees payment attached to it, this can be changed by placing the index of the level in a function to change the school fees value.